agile-ts/documentation/docs/packages/core/api/state/Introduction.md

 // Nested State
 const FRIENDS = createStorage({friendA: FIREND_STATE_A, friendB: FRIEND_STATE_B});
 ```
-We can create as many States as we want and bind them dynamically to any UI-Component.
+We can create as many States as we want and bind them flexible to any UI-Component.
 Now that we have instantiated some States, we can dynamically and easily manipulate their value.
 ```ts
 // Update State value to 'Frank'